guanchaoguo/DeployElasticsearchUsingAnsible/Manual_Configuration/filebeat-webserver.md

-# Instllation and configuration of Filebeat on ELK Server
+# Instllation and configuration of Filebeat on Web Server

 ## 1. Validate logging is configured for metricbeat